 3. From the pan with the chicken, discard the shallots, vegetables and bay leaf.
 Add the chicken and stock to the vegetables.
 Cook at a simmer over very low heat for about 20 minutes.
 The chicken should be just cooked and the vegetables tender but not mushy.
 Taste for salt.

 4. Turn off the heat and add the dill.
 Let the pot sit, covered, for 5-10 minutes or so for the flavors to develop.
-Remove the chicken from the soup, remove the bones and thinly slice or shred the meat.
-Return it to the soup and heat through.
-Serve.
+Remove the chicken from the soup, remove the bones and thinly slice or shred the

 Be the first to leave a review.